-Cycling: Awe-inspiring Kittel snatches fourth Tour stage win
+Cycling: Kittel snatches fourth stage win, Froome stays in yellow

 LAUSANNE Los Angeles could deliver a low-cost, low-risk model for the Olympic Games, officials outlining its 2024 candidacy to the International Olympic Committee said on Tuesday.

-BERGERAC, France German Marcel Kittel claimed his fourth victory in this year's Tour de France when he powered to an impressive Stage 10 win in a bunch sprint on Tuesday.
+BERGERAC, France German Marcel Kittel claimed his fourth victory in this year's Tour de France when he powered to an impressive Stage 10 win in a bunch sprint on Tuesday as Briton Chris Froome retained the overall lead.

-His compatriot John Degenkolb was second and Dutchman Dylan Groenewegen took third place.

-Britain's Chris Froome finished safe in the bunch to retain the overall leader's yellow jersey.
+Kittel's compatriot John Degenkolb was second and Dutchman Dylan Groenewegen took third place with Froome finishing safe in the bunch to keep the yellow jersey.

+"It was a quiet day, no stress at all," said Froome, who like the other riders enjoyed a rest day on Monday.

+"It was one of the most relaxed days we've had in this Tour de France.
+It was like having a double rest day," he added.

 Elie Gesbert, who on Monday almost set his Fortuneo-Oscaro team hotel on fire after leaving a towel on an electric heater to trigger a partial evacuation of the building, jumped away at the start.